Sri Lanka adventure

 Sri Lanka is a left-driving country.
 That is not very unusual, but…

 First, we were shocked by the traffic on the island: instead of two lanes, there are three or four… It seems impossible, but the local population uses all parts of the roads or streets, even the road surrounding the area.
-Usually, the drivers take the middle of the road, while other vehicles go around it, on the left or on the right, depending on a situation.
+Usually, the drivers take the middle of the road, while other vehicles go around it, on the left or on the right, depending on the situation.

 Also, you can rent a car, and rented cars often come with their drivers.
 Some of them are government-licensed and have knowledge about history and culture.
 It is very convenient if you are planning your journey solo.